 - Change the URL of your admin page, as bots might be targeting your admin page.

-We had a case where none of the actions above was not stopping bots, until we changed the URL of the admin page.
-Traffic was lowered from 45.000 to 29.000 of monthly visits, and that gave us a key argument for reverting to the old hosting plan.
+We had a case where none of the actions above was stopping bots.
+That is, until we changed the URL of the admin page.
+Traffic was lowered from 45.000 to 29.000 of monthly visits.
+That gave us a key argument for reverting to the old hosting plan.